 - A. Using the 5 randomly selected employees/officials from procedure "Payroll and Personnel" procedure #9A, above obtain ethics documentation from management, and - i.
 Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
-42:1170; and - This procedure not performed.
-See explanation under "Ethics" header above. - ii.
+42:1170; and ii.
 Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
-This procedure not performed.
-See explanation under "Ethics" header above. - B. Inquire and or observe whether the agency has appointed an ethics designee as required by R.S.
-42:1170.
-This procedure not performed.
-See explanation under "Ethics" header above.